netxms/netxms-doc/admin/object-management.rst

 ==============

 Object details view provides main information about object.
-Each object has :guilabel:`Overview` tab that gisplays general information about object (like: ID, GUID, Class, and status of the object) and :guilabel:`Comments`.
+Each object has :guilabel:`Overview` tab that displays general information about object (like: ID, GUID, Class, and status of the object) and :guilabel:`Comments`.

 Subnet